andythorp96/andythorp96/README.md

 - 👋 Hi, I’m @andythorp96
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development games development, and testing
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...